Niiingleiii/ML-French-Text-Classification/README.md

 To further improve our model's accuracy, we employed ensembling techniques.
 Ensembling involves combining the predictions of multiple models to produce a final prediction.
 This method leverages the strengths of each individual model and can lead to more robust and accurate results.
 By creating an ensemble of several well-performing CamemBERT models, we initially achieved an accuracy of 0.601.
 This approach helped us mitigate the weaknesses of any single model.

 ## Continuous Tuning and Improvement
 Not satisfied with stopping there, we continued to fine-tune the CamemBERT model and explore various hyperparameter configurations.
-Through meticulous tuning and optimization, we eventually reached our best accuracy of 0.603.
+Through meticulous tuning and optimization, we eventually reached our best accuracy of 0.603 and ranked 13th among 20 teams.
 This fine-tuning process involved adjusting learning rates, batch sizes, and other critical parameters to extract the maximum potential from the CamemBERT model.

 ![Kaggle Competition Result](https://github.com/Niiingleiii/ML-French-Text-Classification/blob/main/images/KaggleResult.jpg)